Intensive Weekend MSW Program

 The Intensive Weekend MSW Program has locations in Southern, Central, and Northern New Jersey.

-Classes are held in Mays Landing, Bordentown, Parsippany,
+Classes are held in Mays Landing, Bordentown, Parsippany, and Jersey City.

-3 year program and Advanced Standing (applicants with a BSW) admissions available
+3-year program and Advanced Standing (applicants with a BSW) admissions available

 Rutgers School of Social Work’s Intensive Weekend MSW program is designed to enable students employed in the social service and other human service related fields to pursue their MSW while continuing to work full-time.
 Students can expect to complete their MSW education in 3 years.
 Students who possess an undergraduate degree in social work from an accredited baccalaureate program in social work can be considered for advanced standing admission and complete their degree in approximately 2 years.
 Both advanced standing and 3-year students begin the program in the fall.